Inspiring Student Success and Empowering Leaders

 Who Is Center Line Public Schools?

-Eve Kaltz has been the superintendent of Center Line Public Schools for seven years.
+Eve Kaltz retired as the superintendent of Center Line Public Schools in 2020.
 During her tenure, she has consistently been an advocate for putting students first.
 The commitment to serve every child led to a quest for the best virtual program to serve students who were not experiencing success in the traditional school environment.
 Eve traveled from lab to lab throughout the state to speak with students and learn more about the programs offered.
 “The decision was made to take the best of what was seen and create our own version of virtual learning with the most important part being the hiring of kind, compassionate, and outstanding educators.
 With the assistance of a tremendous man hired through EdTech Specialists, Academy 21 was launched.”
 The virtual learning staff serves over 200 students each year and celebrated over 20 graduates in 2016 alone.
 Mrs. Kaltz also recognized another group of underserved youth in the homeschooled population.
 Moving into the third year of their homeschool partnership, numbers enrolled have swelled to over 300!

 From her communication to her actions, Mrs. Kaltz’s heart is in Center Line.
 She graduated from Center Line High School in 1978, married her high school sweetheart in 1981, and was hired to teach in Center Line in 1987.
 “I always believed I would come back to serve my hometown.
 My father owned a business in Center Line for 32 years until his death, and my mom was a teacher and an administrator in Center Line Schools.”
 Kaltz said.
 “I love this small community with a big heart.
 The people here are generous, involved in the school system, and appreciative of the work done to provide the best opportunities for their children.”
 Eve has served as a teacher, learning consultant, principal, curriculum director, and currently superintendent.
 Every district decision made by Kaltz is for the kids and the community.